Roblox/creator-docs/content/en-us/tutorials/building/effects/laser-traps-with-beams.md

 ### Add Attachments

-`Class.Attachment|Attachments` are where one object can connect to another.
+**Attachments** are where one object can connect to another.
 In this case, attachments will be used for the start and end points of the beam.

 <figure>
     <img src="../../../assets/tutorials/laser-traps-with-beams/lasertrap_showSetup_alt.png" />